MEET THE TEAM

 Ann Bowers (Project Secretary)

-Ann, who has lived in Southampton for the majority of her life, joined the Rona Sailing Project in 1998 part time as the Project Secretary.
-Before then she had worked at a commercial sailing school and then taken a sabbatical to raise her family.
+Ann, who has lived in Southampton for the majority of her life, joined the Rona Sailing Project in 1998 as the part time Project Secretary.
+Before this she had worked at a commercial sailing school and then taken a sabbatical to raise her family.

-As her role has grown alongside the Project, Ann became full time in 2003.
-During her time with the Project she has seen many changes and improvements, including the inclusion of females.
-She has also taken up the opportunity to sail on a few trips in the position of Supernumerary.
+Ann’s role has grown alongside the Project and she became full time in 2003.
+During her time with the Project she has seen many changes and improvements, and has also taken up the opportunity to sail on a few trips in the position of Supernumerary.

 Outside the Project, Ann is involved with raising awareness and funds for Group B Strep Support, a cause close to her heart.